 “Necessity is the mother of invention.
 Community Boards are a fundamental civic platform that ensure accurate information is distributed to the city’s communities.
 They are our little neighborhood town halls.
 From our six year partnership with the Manhattan Borough President Gale Brewer, BetaNYC has researched new digital tools, written training documentation, and deployed solutions in a time of a crisis,” said Noel Hidalgo, Executive Director of BetaNYC.
 “Our partnership with the Manhattan Borough President’s Office, Manhattan Boards, and the CUNY Service Corps is unprecedented.
 For as long as this global health crisis exists, we will ensure Community Boards can host their meetings with social distancing and without skipping a beat.”Noel Hidalgo

 2 April – Update:

 Always make sure you are using the latest operating system and software, and practice proper security hygiene.

 Here is our statement about Zoom and some of the security issues you’ve recently heard about on the news… Zoom was designed to help you easily share content, screens, and video.
 It was designed for participation, access, and collaboration.
+Zoom has been extremely responsive to privacy and security issues.
 We have faith that Zoom will do all that it can to improve it product in this unprecedented global crisis.